ysyuann/CAT/README.md

 CAT proposes a **unified click-based tracking framework** that enables reliable object tracking from only a **single user click**.
 The method bridges the gap between minimal user interaction and accurate target localization by introducing a click-based localization module, a spatial-visual prompt refinement mechanism, and a parameter-efficient mixture-of-experts adaptation.

-CAT can be seamlessly integrated with modern foundation trackers while requiring only lightweight additional parameters.

 ---

 ## Framework